zachvalenta/jvns.ca/source/_posts/2016-02-07-cpu-load-averages.markdown

 Now, let's imagine the CPU is your store, and that HTTP requests are people.
 The load average tells you how many processes at a time are in line to use the CPU (L).
 Since in my case I have 1 HTTP request / process, this is the same as the number of requests in line to use the CPU.
 Note that we care about the steady-state load average -- if the load is constantly changing then it's much harder to reason about.
 So we want the "average load average".
 In my example system at work, the load average had been about 6 for a long time.

-If your system is in a steady state (constant load), then the rate of incoming requests will be the same as the rate of finishing requests.
-That's W.
+If your system is in a steady state (constant load), then the rate of incoming requests will on average, over a long period of time, be the same as the rate of finishing requests.
+That rate is W.

 Lastly, λ is the amount of time each request spends on the CPU (in a running or runnable state).

 So:

-* L = load average
+* L = load average (average # requests in a running or runnable state)
-* λ = average time each request spends in a running or runnable state
+* λ = average total time each request spends in a running or runnable state
 * W = throughput (requests per second)

-In my example from the previous section, we can get:
+So if we want to do my example from the previous section, we get:

 time spent on CPU = λ = L / W = 6 / 60 = 0.1s per request.